From the Hood to the Hill: An Urban Dream!

 Ford hosted his first U.S. Presidential Forum in 1976.
-The sponsoring organization was named Concerned Citizens for Minority Affairs; and many presidential candidates sent their surrogates.
+The sponsoring organization was named Concerned Citizens for Minority Affairs, and many presidential candidates sent their surrogates.
 It was in 1984 that Ford, along with Latino community leader Mary Campos, would found the Brown & Black Presidential Forum.
 The Forum is now the nation’s oldest ongoing minority presidential forum.
-It has been broadcast and telecast nationally numerous times, by Sirius Satellite Radio, C-SPAN, HDNET and MSNBC.
-The December, 2007, Forum proved to be prophetic by featuring soon to be Secretary of State Hillary Clinton, Vice President Joseph Biden and President Barack Obama.
+It has been broadcast and telecast nationally numerous times, by Sirius Satellite Radio, C-SPAN, HDNET, and MSNBC.
+December 2007, Forum proved to be prophetic by featuring soon to be Secretary of State Hillary Clinton, Vice President Joseph Biden, and President Barack Obama.

 In 1985, Ford founded the nonprofit social service organization Urban Dreams to serve the needs of Des Moines’ inner-city residents.
 Ford has since served as the Executive Director.

 In 1992, Ford began his own consulting firm, Wayne Ford & Associates.
-WF&A helps businesses throughout Iowa recruit and retain minority employees while working to empower nonprofit community organizations through development of high-risk youth projects and fundraising.
-The firm also collaborates with many universities—aiding student athletes from urban environments make the transition to a rural collegiate setting.
-WF&A has also begun international initiatives in both Asia and Europe with respect to emerging urban/social issues.
+WF&A helps businesses throughout Iowa recruit and retain minority employees while working to empower nonprofit community organizations through the development of high-risk youth projects and fundraising.
+The firm also collaborates with many universities—aiding student-athletes from urban environments make the transition to a rural collegiate setting.
+WF&A has even begun international initiatives in both Asia and Europe concerning emerging civic/social issues.

-Ford was called “the voice of urban Iowans” during his six year run as host of his own weekly talk show on Des Moines’ WHO radio, one of the few 50,000 watt clear channel AM radio stations in the country.
-Iowans were also able to get Ford’s perspectives through columns in Des Moines Press Citizen Shopper and his weekly “View from the Hill” article to in the The Des Moines Register.
-He returned to the air waves in 2011 with “Wayne Ford Wants U” on Mediacom cable television, seen in five Midwestern states.
+Ford was called “the voice of urban Iowans” during his six-year run as host of his own weekly talk show on Des Moines’ WHO radio, one of the few 50,000-watt clear channel AM radio stations in the country.
+Iowans were also able to get Ford’s perspectives through columns in Des Moines Press Citizen Shopper and his weekly “View from the Hill” article to in The Des Moines Register.
+He returned to the airwaves in 2011 with “Wayne Ford Wants U” on Mediacom cable television, seen in five Midwestern states.

 In 2008, Ford collaborated with President John Byrd of Simpson College in Indianola, Iowa, to create the Simpson Urban Studies Institute (SUSI), to develop an applied research connection between academia and practice.

-Ford’s dramatic rise from D.C.’s inner city to Iowa’s capitol has been chronicled in numerous publications, including The Des Moines Register, The Washington Times, The Washington Post, The Source and Parade.
+Ford’s dramatic rise from D.C.’s inner city to Iowa’s capital has been chronicled in numerous publications, including The Des Moines Register, The Washington Times, The Washington Post, The Source, and Parade.
 In 2001, award-winning journalist Dan Rather personally selected Ford’s unique life story for his best-selling book, The American Dream.